couchbase/couchbase-ruby-model/README.markdown

       connect :port => 80, :bucket => 'blog'
     end

+## Validations

+There are all methods from ActiveModel::Validations accessible in context of rails application:

+    class Comment < Couchbase::Model
+      attribute :author, :body

+      validates_presence_of :author, :body
+    end

 ## Views (aka Map/Reduce indexes)

 Views are stored in models directory in subdirectory named after the